Ruby on Rails: Level I

 After purchasing your first online course, you immediately become a Pragmatic Studio alumni and get 25% off all subsequent courses!

-New Rails Programmers who want to learn or become more confident with Rails.
-This course is a good fit for you if you are:
+For new Rails developers who want to become more confident with Rails, this course is designed just for you!

 Getting started with Rails